DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

  - Gain a <span style="font-family: DicierHeavy, sans-serif;">ANY_ON_D8</span> <span class="d8">d8</span> after you’ve **entered** a new area.
  - Gain a <span style="font-family: DicierHeavy, sans-serif;">ANY_ON_D10</span> <span class="d10">d10</span> after you **completed** scanning and sampling everything an area.

-After you gain a die, it's rolled and added to your power banks.
+After you gain a die, it is rolled and added to your power banks.
 Dice are worth Power equal to the number they show.
 A <span class="d8">d8</span> showing [6] and a <span class="d20">d20</span> showing [6] are both worth 6 Power.

-If your banks are full when you gain a new die, the oldest die is converted into Overpower.
-Overpower can be spent in different ways, but it also acts as a high score.
-Try to earn as much Overpower as possible!
+If your banks are full when you gain a new die, the oldest die is converted into <span style="font-family: Major Mono Display,Helvetica,Arial,sans-serif;">ØVerpower</span>. <span style="font-family: Major Mono Display,Helvetica,Arial,sans-serif;">ØVerpower</span> can be spent in different ways, but it also acts as a high score.
+Try to earn as much <span style="font-family: Major Mono Display,Helvetica,Arial,sans-serif;">ØVerpower</span> as possible!
 Or allow yourself to accumulate negative Overpower and try to make it up later.

 ## Spend Dice to Overcome Obstacles